 Hours from the city and miles from any highway, turbine blades that dwarf the oaks and maples that surround them slice through the air.
 Pipes extend miles below the ground, using pressurized liquid to shatter solid rock and free natural gas.
-Trucks are piled high with logs and travel down raw new roads to be transformed into biofuel.
+A web of new shale gas infrastructure—roads, pipelines and well pads—is cutting through critical forests and rivers, compromising their ability to deliver clean air, water and other resources to both people and wildlife.

 Here in Pennsylvania, we are at the center of an energy revolution that is sweeping the world, and a new analysis completed by The Nature Conservancy reveals that some of our most valuable ecological resources lie squarely in the path of this development.